Adarr89/Adarr89/README.md

   - This project is still a work in progress

 ### Rotating cube in C++
-This was a fun project that I did, applying my knowledge of trigonometry to simulate a rotating cube in 3D space on a 2D plane.
+This was a fun project that I did, applying my knowledge of trigonometry and Matricies to simulate a rotating cube in 3D space on a 2D plane.